 The Blue Lagoon is one of those rare tourist attractions that is completely overhyped, but still worth your time.
 It’s impossible to read an article about Iceland without a mention of the famous thermal pool, but it’s not really a favorite of the locals, or a natural wonder at that.

 Instead, the water is heated and colored from a nearby factory.
-Locals much prefer the natural pools found throughout the city of Reykjavik, with admission at a fraction of the cost.
+Locals much prefer the natural pools, like the Secret Lagoon, found throughout the city of Reykjavik with admission at a fraction of the cost.

-If you want to tick this item off your bucket list, here’s everything you need to know before you go.
+If you want to tick the Blue Lagoon off your bucket list, here’s everything you need to know before you go.

 Blue Lagoon Prices